K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 ### <a name="11"/>3.3.
 Insert in Address Data DB
 There is one thing that needs to be checked before importing that address information into the DBMS.
-First, checking of the language settings of the DBMS to build is needed.
-Currently, this file has Korean standard ANSI.  when configuring DBs, they are usually configured with UTF8, so in order to import Hangul accurately, you need to develop a program that reads files one by one and changes character encoding to insert them or use commercial tools.
+First, check the language settings of the DBMS to build is needed.
+Currently, this file has Korean standard ANSI.  when configuring DBs, they are usually configured with UTF8, so to import Hangul accurately, you need to develop a program that reads files one by one and changes character encoding to insert them or use commercial tools.

 This document explains how to import data to MySQL servers, convert existing TXT files to UTF8, and use the MySQL import function to put the converted files into DBMS.
 DBMS's DB is set to UTF8

 To convert a file's encoding to UTF8, open it in Notepad and "save it under a different name" in a Windows environment.
 >![api_platform_dorojuso_06]

 picture.
-Save it as from the NotePad
+Save it from the NotePad

-Prepare thw file and use MySQL Import to import the data.
+Prepare the file and use MySQL Import to import the data.
 ````
 mysqlimport -u [User ID] -p [Data Base Name] --fields-terminated-by="|" --lines-terminated-by="\n" [File Name]
 ````

-The [File Name] should be the same with the Table Name.
-In cases of importing multiple files, each file names should be renamed and run the corresponding commands.
+The [File Name] should be the same as the Table Name.
+In cases of importing multiple files, each file name should be renamed and run the corresponding commands.

-mysqlimport command statement explaination:
+mysqlimport command statement explanation:
--u [User ID] : User ID that can be Inserted into that database.
+-u [User ID]: User ID that can be Inserted into that database.
--p : Asks for the password when Mysql Import is being done.
+-p: Asks for the password when Mysql Import is being done.
-[Data Base Name] : The name of the database where road name address are to be saved.
+[Data Base Name]: The name of the database where road name addresses are to be saved.
---field-terminated-by=“|” : Characters that distinguish each field/column are marked with |.
+--field-terminated-by=“|”: Characters that distinguish each field/column are marked with |.
---lines-terminated-by=”\n” :Separate the ends of a line with "\n" (Windows uses \r\n for ending.)
+--lines-terminated-by=”\n”: Separate the ends of a line with "\n" (Windows uses \r\n for ending.)
-[File Name] : It is the file location to Import the files and the file name is same as Table name.
+[File Name]: It is the file location to Import the files and the file name is the same as the Table name.

-When all the text files are imported, the preparation for the data of road name adress is completed.
+When all the text files are imported, the preparation for the data of road name address is completed.

 # <a name="12"/>4.
 Road Name Address Service

 ### <a name="13"/>4.1.
 Road Name Address Service Configuration
 One common component of the e-Government framework is the Road Name Address Service (OpenAPI).
-This component is built with its own DB and developed to support road name address search services in the same structure as Road Name Address Service (Open API).
+This component is built with its DB and developed to support road name address search services in the same structure as Road Name Address Service (Open API).

 The information on the components developed using the Spring Framework is as follows.